gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 ```

 ## DESCRIPTION
 The Install-AIPScanner cmdlet installs and configures the Azure Information Protection Scanner service on a computer running Windows Server 2019, Windows Server 2016, or Windows Server 2012 R2.
 The Azure Information Protection scanner uses this service to scan files on data stores that use the Server Message Block (SMB) protocol, and on SharePoint on premises.
-By using the conditions that you configure for automatic classification in the Azure Information Protection policy, files that this scanner discovers can then be labeled.
-Labels apply classification, and optionally, apply protection or remove protection.
+Files that this scanner discovers can then be labeled to apply classification, and optionally, apply protection or remove protection.

-For more information about how to configure the Azure Information Protection policy, see [Configuring the Azure Information Protection policy](https://docs.microsoft.com/information-protection/configure-policy).
+For more information about how to configure the labels and policy settings, see the following information:

+For the scanner from the classic client: [Configuring the Azure Information Protection policy](https://docs.microsoft.com/information-protection/configure-policy)

+For the scanner from the unified labeling client: [Overview of sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels)

 You must run this cmdlet before you run any other cmdlet for the Azure Information Protection scanner.